Lin Fung Temple

 One of the Three Ancient Temples of Macau, nobody knows exactly when it was built, with some sources saying 1592 and others 1723.
 Regardless, everyone agrees that it’s been a historically important destination for mainland Chinese to visit, so I was happy that Mu Yi was able to honour that tradition.

-Unlike most temples where the main altar is usually the main bit of excellence, the best parts of Lin Fung are the two carved collages, one of a dragon, and the other, perhaps of a phoenix.
+Unlike most temples where the main altar is usually the main bit of excellence, the best parts of Lin Fung are the two carved collages, one of a dragon, and the other of a phoenix.

 As we made our way through the series of side chambers and main halls, there seemed to be art or something to admire everywhere we looked, from the pretty rooftop ornamentation to the stone lions, the dragon heads to the dragon murals, the warm countenance of Kun Iam (the Goddess of Mercy) to the timeless gaze of Tin Hau (the Goddess of Seafarers.)

-I don’t know how Mu Yi got this shot below, but yeah, I am very very jealous.
+I don’t know how Mu Yi got this shot below, but I am very very jealous.

-I’ve always loved the bad ass incense burners out front too, which look totally amazing.
+The incense burners out front are something else too, looking totally amazing.

 After the Lotus Temple, we hit the adjoining Lin Ze Xu Museum, built in honour of the man Qing Emperor Daoguang sent down to Canton in 1839 to suppress the opium trade.
 The introduction of opium was probably the most reprehensible act committed against China by any foreign power in the 19th Century, and believe me, those one hundred years were full of atrocities.